Meet our Board

 Interested in becoming an RHAC Board Member?

-Lila Desjardine, Vice Chair
+Lila Desjardine, Board Chair

 Lila is the Manager of Supportive Response Programs at CMHA Thames Valley Addiction and Mental Health Services.
 Prior to this role, Lila spent 10 years at Regional HIV/AIDS Connection, where she honed her expertise in supporting individuals affected by HIV/AIDS.
 Lila has also contributed significantly to the HIV sector and AIDS Service Organizations (ASOs) across the province through her 3 years of service on the Ontario AIDS Network's Board of Directors.
 Lila has completed extensive training in suicide intervention, critical incident debriefing, anti-racist/anti-oppression work, trauma-informed care practices, and crisis de-escalation.